TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 95/Psalms 95.4.md

 ---

-In his hand are the deep places of the earth; The heights of the mountains are his also.
+In his hand are the deep places of the earth.
+The heights of the mountains are also his.